The further estimations of the Q-balls with one-loop motivated effective potential

 Because of $\langle U(\phi)+h^{2}\phi^{2}X^{+}X\rangle\geq0$, the absolute lower bound for Q-balls to be a preferred energy state becomes,

 The energy per unit charge is shown as,

 The necessary conditions can be imposed in Eq.
 (11) to keep the Q-balls'stability.

 Now we start to study the large Friedberg-Lee-Sirlin Q-balls.
-First of all we generalize the Coleman issue [5] to assume more than one kind of field.
+First of all we assume more than one kind of field according to the Coleman issue [5].
 We choose both the complex scalar field $X$ composing the Q-balls and the real scalar field $\phi$ as external limitation to be step functions.
 The step function for the complex field is equal to be a constant $F_{c}$ within the model and vanishes outside the ball's volume $V_{c}$.
 In contrast to the matter field of the Q-balls, we construct the step function for the real one as zero inside the Q-ball and the parameter $v$ beyond the distribution of ball matter.
+This kind of step functions as the field solutions suggest that the system energy distributes within the ball size.
 According to the profiles of the fields for Q-balls above, the system energy is,

 where $U(0)=U(\phi)|_{\phi=0}=\lambda v^{4}$.
 By means of extremizing the expression (12) with respect to the volume $V_{c}$, the minimum energy per unit charge is,

 while the expression can prevent the Q-ball from dispersing.
 The Friedberg-Lee-Sirlin type Q-balls within the frame of Coleman approach can survive.